Everyone has mental health, but not everyone has mental illness. Mental health and mental illness are not the same.

 The EAP: A good resource for mental health support

-The EAP can support you in so many ways, especially with your mental health.
+The EAP, available to members of the Concordia Health Plan (CHP), can support you in so many ways, especially with your mental health.
 Access the EAP for six free sessions per topic (e.g., stress, depression) through:

 - A virtual counseling option.